About Our TMJ Massage Therapy

 Intra-oral massage can be helpful to access some of the deeper muscles of the jaw, muscles inside the teeth, between the upper and lower jaw, as well as under the tongue.
 This type of massage is only done when it’s been determined that an external massage of the jaw and face is not sufficient to relieve the discomfort the patient is experiencing.

-At Bronte Wellness Boutique, Calais Irwin is the registered massage therapist who is highly specialized in TMJ massage.
-Book a massage appointment today to help us to help you relieve your TMJ pain.
+At Bronte Wellness Boutique, Ayesha Jackson and Calais Irwin are the registered massage therapist who have a special interest in TMJ disorders and experience in helping you relieve TMJ pain.